vpaulo/fg-export/README.md

 ## TODO
 - format css files
 - create html files
-- update CLI to run from cache without passing token and file in the command
 - update CLI to generate styles with REM units insted of PX
 - add auto layout styles
 - create children styles, childrean need to know the parent because of auto layout and other dependencies in styles